 Multi-Dimensional Scaling using Map-AllGather

 The objective of Multi-Dimensional Scaling (MDS) is to map a data set in high-dimensional space to a user-defined lower dimensional space with respect to the pairwise proximity of the data points[10].
 Dimensional scaling is used mainly in the visualization of high-dimensional data by mapping them onto two- or three-dimensional space.
-MDS has been used to visualize data in diverse domains, including but not limited to bio-informatics, geology, information sciences, and marketing.
+MDS has been used to visualize data in diverse domains, including but not limited to bioinformatics, geology, information sciences, and marketing.
 We use MDS to visualize dissimilarity distances for hundreds of thousands of DNA and protein sequences and identify relationships.